-After starting Kdenlive the Kdenlive window should look something similar to the image below; as Kdenlive’s user interface is consistent across all platforms.
+After starting Kdenlive the window should look similar to the image below.
+Kdenlive’s user interface is consistent across all platforms, so it doesn't matter whether your operating system is Linux, Windows or MacOS.
+Of course, icons and text look different.

-Kdenlive’s interface is separated into four main parts:
+Kdenlive’s user interface is separated into four main parts: